QuentinUhl/graymatter_swissknife/README.md

 ```
 from graymatter_swissknife import estimate_model
-estimate_model(model_name, dwi_path, bvals_path, td_path, small_delta, lowb_noisemap_path, out_path)
+estimate_model(model_name, dwi_path, bvals_path, delta_path, small_delta, lowb_noisemap_path, out_path)
 ```

 `model_name`: Choose your gray matter model between `'Nexi'` (or `'Nexi_Narrow_Pulses_Approximation'`), `'Smex'` (or `'Nexi_Wide_Pulses'`), `'Sandi'`, `'Sandix'` and `'Gem'`.

 `dwi_path`: The path to the diffusion-weighted image (DWI) data in NIfTI format.
 This data contains the preprocessed diffusion-weighted volumes acquired from your imaging study.

-`bvals_path`: The path to the b-values file corresponding to the DWI data, in ms/µm².
+`bvals_path`: The path to the file containing the b-value of each sequence in the DWI data, in ms/µm².
 B-values specify the strength and timing of diffusion sensitization gradients for each volume in the DWI data.

-`td_path`: The path to the diffusion time (td) / Δ file, in ms. This file provides information about Δ for each volume in the DWI data. Δ is the time at the beginning of the second gradient pulse.
+`delta_path`: The path to the file containing the Δ of each sequence, in ms. This file provides information about Δ for each volume in the DWI data. Δ is the time at the beginning of the second gradient pulse.

 `small_delta` (float): The value of δ in your protocol, in ms. δ is the duration of a gradient pulse.
 A future update will allow multiple δ in the protocol.